-Whatever size of website you have, this article will help you find the best web hosting services for you as well as the best deals to go for.
+Whatever size of website you have, this article will help you find the best web hosting services for you as well as the best hosting deals to go for.

-The first step is to identify what your needs are - with one eye on future growth - then choose an appropriate plan at the right price.
+The first step is to identify what your needs are - with one eye on future growth of your website - then choose an appropriate plan at the right price.
 Value for money is not just going for the cheapest.
 Web hosting companies usually offer three main paid-for tiers of hosting packages.

 Shared hosting means youshare a server with other sites and web hosting accounts.
 The site can often be slower and these plans are for sites that don't use a lot of bandwidth.